ShifengHuGit/Mosquitto-ADB-Plugin/README.md

 # Mosquitto-ADB-Plugin
 This is a Plugin for Mosquitto to insert the Topic Data to Oracle ADB

+ Prerequisites:
+  Create ADB
+  Download the Wallet
+  Config the plugin-config.json properly
+  Place the Wallet in the Correct location, and Update the sqlnet.ora file Create ADB tables

  use podman to build the image:

  e.g. : podman build -f dockerfile  -t mosquitto-with-adb-plugin:0.1